cihanuyanik/pywebchannel/README.md

-# TypescriptGenerator 🚀
+# Python Web Channel 🚀

-TypescriptGenerator is a tool that automatically generates TypeScript files for QWebChannel Python local backend.
+`pywebchannel` is a tool that automatically generates TypeScript files for QWebChannel Python local backend.
 It allows you to create a stunning UI for your Python project using web technologies such as HTML, CSS, and JavaScript.

 With TypescriptGenerator, you can: